-Leblon is an exclusive beach frequented by the wealthy and dotted with high-end bars, restaurants and shopping.
+Leblon is an exclusive beach frequented by the wealthy and dotted with high-end bars, restaurants, and shopping.
 This beautiful Rio Brazil beach is a great area for families because there tends to be fewer crowds and most importantly, the Baixo Baby area.
-This is an enclosed area toys and games for young children, and also hosts a baby changing station.
-For adults there are organized sports activities, wide sidewalks for walking, and interesting shops to peruse.
+This is enclosed area toys and games for young children, and also hosts a baby changing station.
+For adults, there are organized sports activities, wide sidewalks for walking, and interesting shops to peruse.

 Rio Brazil Beach: Ipanema

 Next to Leblon, separated by a small channel, is Ipanema.
 Ipanema is one of the trendiest areas of Rio and is a center for many activities.
 This area, like Leblon, is very wealthy and the restaurants, shopping, and activities cater to the higher-end of society.
 If you want to spot celebrities enjoying the sunshine, this is the place to stay!
 There is a mixture of young and old beachgoers here and this Rio Brazil beach has something for everyone.
 The calm waters allow younger swimmers to enjoy the water and there are roped off sections for mothers and children.
 You will see quite a number of body surfers and sailboats in the distance.
 In the winter, this is where the surfers go, enjoying waves up to 9 feet high!
 Near the beach, the famous “Hippy Fair” takes place on Sundays and you can find locals selling their high-quality handicrafts, art, photography, clothing, leather goods and more.